 Engulfed by crisis after crisis, hope fades in the Horn of Africa

-Unfolding disasters in Ethiopia, Tigray, Sudan and Somalia with dire consequences for million have undermined any fragile optimism for the region, reports Borzou Daragahi
+Unfolding disasters in Ethiopia, Tigray, Sudan and Somalia, with dire consequences for millions, have undermined any fragile optimism for the region, reports Borzou Daragahi

 Ethiopia is on the verge of full-scale civil war.
-The confrontation between the authoritarian armed forces and the democratic-minded public in Sudan is escalating.
+The confrontation between the authoritarian armed forces and the democratically minded public in Sudan is escalating.
 Somalia’s extremist al-Shabaab movement is gaining momentum on the ground, once again threatening the government in Mogadishu.

-Just months ago the long troubled Horn of Africa had settled into a fragile but hopeful period of relative calm, with signs of economic and social progress and hopes for durable political stability.
-Now though, much of that has come undone, and a region that has long been a source of violence, displacement and extremism appears on the verge of cataclysm and further economic ruin.
+Just months ago, the long-troubled Horn of Africa had settled into a fragile but hopeful period of relative calm, with signs of economic and social progress and hopes for durable political stability.
+Now, though, much of that has come undone, and a region that has long been associated with violence, displacement and extremism appears on the verge of cataclysm and further economic ruin.

-“You’ve got an environment where the world has stopped having a focused effort at trying to manage and resolve the situation and letting it blunder along,” said Raffaello Pantucci, a researcher at the Royal United Services Institute.
-“And you’ve got outside powers like Turkey or Russia who are coming in and playing a role.”
+“You’ve got an environment where the world has stopped having a focused effort at trying to manage and resolve the situation, and letting it blunder along,” says Raffaello Pantucci, a researcher at the Royal United Services Institute.
+“And you’ve got outside powers, like Turkey or Russia, who are coming in and playing a role.”

 The most pressing and urgent crisis is in Ethiopia, where the government of Ahmed Abiy is bracing for an offensive by northern Tigray rebels and the allied Oromo Liberation Army.

-The target is the capital, Addis Ababa, a metropolitan area of five million people that is one of Africa’s most important cities.
-Addis Ababa is the headquarters of the African Union, a major transport hub for the continent, and a location of many international organisations.
+The target is the capital, Addis Ababa, which covers a metropolitan area of 5 million people and is one of Africa’s most important cities.
+Addis Ababa is the headquarters of the African Union, a major transport hub for the continent, and the location of many international organisations.

-“The US and others are hoping beyond hope that the fighting doesn’t reach Addis Ababa because the consequences for the country and region and beyond are catastrophic,” said Cameron Hudson, a former CIA analyst focused on Africa and now a senior fellow at the Atlantic Council, a Washington think tank.
+“The US and others are hoping beyond hope that the fighting doesn’t reach Addis Ababa, because the consequences for the country and region and beyond are catastrophic,” says Cameron Hudson, a former CIA analyst focused on Africa, and now a senior fellow at the Atlantic Council, a Washington think tank.
 “The idea of having street battles playing out is unthinkable.”

 On Friday, nine anti-Abiy groups were on the verge of declaring an alliance, according to Reuters.